 There are 6 species of flamingos.
 The following is a brief description of all the six flamingo species.

-The American flamingo (Phoenicopterus ruber) is the New World large flamingo species that is also known as the Caribbean flamingo.
-It is the only flamingo species that is naturally found in North America.
+- The American flamingo (Phoenicopterus ruber) is the New World large flamingo species that is also known as the Caribbean flamingo.
+It is the only flamingo species that are naturally found in North America.
 It is closely related to the greater flamingo.

 Evolution Of Flamingos

-Evidence shows that the evolution of flamingos occured about more than 30 million years ago.
+- Evidence shows that the evolution of flamingos occurred more than 30 million years ago.